pahtzo/hurricane-tunnel-dohdot/README.md

 google.com<br>
 www.google.com<br>

-Under pfBlockerNG / Update set Force Option "Reload" and Reload Option "All", click Run to reload pfBlockerNG.
+Under pfBlockerNG / Update set Force Option "Reload" and Reload Option "All", click Run to reload pfBlockerNG and Unbound Resolver.

 Under Firewall / Rules, set internal LAN based IPv6 interfaces to allow port 53 (DNS) but NOT port 853 (DNS over TLS) with destination set to "This Firewall".
 I use a port alias group for globally allowed outbound IP services, just don't add 853 to the list.

 At this point the firewall will block DoT and AAAA lookups for google.com and www.google.com.
 However, that's not the end.